julienrbrt/woningfinder/docs/architecture.md

 - _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for woningfinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
 - _[HousingMatcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis list).
 It will match the new offers to the customer search option and react to it.
 - _[Orchestrator](../cmd/orchestrator)_, permits to orchestrate the different jobs that needs to be often ran by WoningFinder.
-  - _CustomerAutoDelete_ deletes the customers that did not paid within 48 hours.
-Runs everyday at 00:00.
+  - _CustomerUnconfirmedCleanup_ sends a reminder to unconfirmed email user and deletes the customers that did not confirm their email within 48 hours.
+Runs everyday at 08:00, 16:00.
-  - _CustomerPaymentReminder_ reminds a customers that did not paid within 4 hours.
-Runs everydat at 08:00, 12:00, 16:00 and 20:00.
+  - _CustomerEndFreeTrialReminder_ reminds a free trial customer to pay the plan.
+Runs everyday at 08:00, 14:00 and 20:00.
   - _HousingFinder_ is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time and sends its data to a redis queue (triggering _HousingMatcher_).
   - _WeeklyUpdate_ generates and send the customer weekly updates.
-Runs every Friday at 16:00.
+Runs every Friday at 20:00.

 There is as well small **tools** that are run for special reasons: